Consumer choice: Income effect

+The equilibrium points at various levels of consumer's income builds the income consumption curve.
+This curve traces out the income consumption curve traces out the income effect on the quantity consumed of the goods.

-Price effect as sum of substitution and income effects
+Price effect as the sum of substitution and income effects

 Every price change can be decomposed into an income effect and a substitution effect; the price effect is the sum of substitution and income effects.

 The substitution effect is the change in demands resulting from a price change that alters the slope of the budget constraint but leaves the consumer on the same indifference curve.
-In other words, it illustrates the consumer's new consumption basket after the price change while being compensated as to allow the consumer to be as happy as he or she was previously.
+In other words, it illustrates the consumer's new consumption basket after the price change while being compensated as to allow the consumer to be as satisfied as he or she was previously.
 By this effect, the consumer is posited to substitute toward the good that becomes comparatively less expensive.
 In the illustration below this corresponds to an imaginary budget constraint denoted SC being tangent to the indifference curve I1.
 Then the income effect from the rise in purchasing power from a price fall reinforces the substitution effect.
 If the good is an inferior good, then the income effect will offset in some degree the substitution effect.
-If the income effect for an inferior good is sufficiently strong, the consumer will buy less of the good when it becomes less expensive, a Giffen good (commonly believed to be a rarity).
+If the income effect for an inferior good is sufficiently strong, the consumer will buy less of the good when it becomes less expensive.
+This is also known as a Giffen good (commonly believed to be a rarity).